Ronovo/Story-Transfer-Repo/chapter1dogmanrough.md

 Over the ridge, he could hear the Outlaws crest the ridge.

 "SKIMMERS!!!"
 A voice cried out.
 A skimmer screech pierced the night as they descended upon the group of surpised Outlaws.

+The screams continued for a few minutes, growing lower in volume the longer the fight went on.

+Eventually, desert fell silent, except for the sound of Skimmer footsteps walking away, throughly satisfied with thier lastest meal.
+That's how life is on this planet.
+You never know if today is going to be your last day.

+He peeked over the ridge, and his eyes grew wide with wonderment as he surveyed all the dead.
+The sand was drenched in blood.
+Arms and legs lay scattered across the ground.
+A trail of blood lead to the ridge Ronovo had hidden upon.
+An Outlaw Swordsman had tried to crawl up the ridge, and had died halfway up.
+Ronovo ran over to the body, and quickly looted it.
+He had gone from rags to riches.

+Not only did he have a shirt on his back, but he also had a weapon.
+The swordsman had been carrying a rusty horse chopper.
+It was better then nothing.
+He also got a bamboo hat, and a pair of sandals.

+He hopped from corpse to corpse, taking everything he could fit in his tiny backpack.
+As he was scavenged the battlefield, he heard a tiny whimper come out from underneat one of the bodies.
+It was a tiny bonedog pup.
+It was wounded, but it had played dead during the fight.
+A farmer's body had hidden it from the monsters.

+It let out a pathetic whimper, as it tried to stand up, but it's right front leg had been mangled.
+Ronovo, overcome with pity for the thing, took the bandage off the farmer's body, and patched the dog's foot up.

+As he picked it up, it let out a happy bark, and it liked his face.

+"There ya go, little guy.
+What's your name?"

+*bark*

+"Hmmm.
+Tobi.....I like it.
+Hold on, little guy."

+He put Tobi on his shoulder, and started off back to the Outlaw camp, that would now be empty.

+"Let's go rest up for the night."

+*bark, bark*